hillarymuller/dog-gif-app/README.md

 Visit https://dog-gif-app.onrender.com/ to use the application or to run it in development mode:
 1. Fork & clone the repo
 2. Run bundle install to install dependencies
-3. Run rails db:create db:migrate
+3. Run rails db:create db:migrate db:seed
 4. You can use the following commands to run the application:
   - `rails s`: run the backend on [http://localhost:3000](http://localhost:3000)
   - `npm start --prefix client`: run the frontend on